Dollar Thrifty Automotive Group: Former key executives

+Dollar Thrifty Automotive Group's first president and CEO, Joseph E. Cappy, was the final president and CEO of American Motors Corporation.
+He came to Chrysler in 1987 after it purchased AMC and was put in charge of Chrysler's car rental subsidiaries in 1993 as part of a corporate reshuffling following the retirement of Lee Iacocca.
+Cappy oversaw the relocation of the company from Detroit to Tulsa in 1994 and its spin off from Chrysler in 1997.

-Gary L. Paxton was elected President and CEO of Dollar Thrifty Automotive in October 2003 in response to Joseph E. Cappy's retirement after ten years with the brand.
+Gary L. Paxton was elected president and CEO of Dollar Thrifty Automotive in October 2003 in response to Cappy's retirement.
 Paxton's career with Dollar Thrifty Automotive began after working for the first Dollar Rent A Car franchise in California in 1968; he later moved to senior management positions of Vice President of Operations (1972 to 1974), Vice President of Properties (1974 to 1982), Senior Vice President of Operations and Properties (1986 to 1990), Executive Vice President (1997 to 2002), and Chief Airport Negotiator of Dollar (1974 to 1990).
 Paxton oversaw the automotive group's 7,000 employees—700 of which worked at the Tulsa headquarters—as well as the daily operation of both brands.

 In response to Paxton's retirement in December, Dollar Thrifty Automotive Group's Board of Directors announced Scott L. Thompson as the company's President, CEO, and newest board member in October 2008.
 Paxton would provide consulting services to the car rental company through October 31, 2009.

 Thompson joined the company on May 23, 2008, as Senior Executive Vice President and Chief Financial Officer, stepping away from his role with Group 1 Automotive, a New York Stock Exchange listed and Fortune 500 company.
 In addition, R. Scott Anderson, who joined the brand in 1987, would act as Senior Executive Vice President and be held responsible for corporate and franchise store operations, global sales, and marketing efforts.
 Anderson was promoted to Chief Marketing Officer in 2008.

 Acquisition by the Hertz Corporation

 In 2009, Hertz Global Holdings made an initial offer to purchase the Tulsa-based car rental company for $41 per share.
 By April 2010, negotiations had led Hertz to an offer of US$1.27 billion, which was increased to US$1.5 billion, but was rejected a third time by Dollar Thrifty shareholders.
 In July 2011, Hertz's bid was increased to US$1.91 billion, competing against rival Avis Budget Group's offer of US$1.55 billion.
-Finally, on November 19, 2012, Hertz Global Holdings former Chairman and CEO Mark P. Frissora announced the company's purchase of Dollar Thrifty Automotive Group for US$2.3 billion.
+Finally, on November 19, 2012, Hertz Global Holdings former chairman and CEO Mark P. Frissora announced the company's purchase of Dollar Thrifty Automotive Group for US$2.3 billion.

 The Dollar Thrifty Automotive Group was separated into two subsidiaries, Thrifty Car Rental and Dollar Rent A Car, under the Hertz Corporation.
-Each operates with its own sales, marketing, rental fleets, and franchise locations from Hertz's headquarters in Estero, Florida under President and CEO Kathryn V. Marinello.
+Each operates with its own sales, marketing, rental fleets, and franchise locations from Hertz's headquarters in Estero, Florida under president and CEO Kathryn V. Marinello.